theaudaxproject/vps/README.md

 <img src="docs/images/masternode_vps/step2-masternodegenkey.png" alt="generating masternode private key" class="inline"/>

 Copy this value to a text file.
-It will be needed for both the bold configuration file on the masternode VPS, and the masternode configuration file on the computer with the controlling BOLD wallet.
+It will be needed for both the audax configuration file on the masternode VPS, and the masternode configuration file on the computer with the controlling AUDAX wallet.

 If you are setting up multiple masternodes, repeat this step for each one.
-Each time you run the masternode genkey command it will give you a new private key--it doesn't matter which one you use, but it is important that it is unique for each masternode and that the VPS BOLD configuration file and wallet masternode configuration file match (see below).
+Each time you run the masternode genkey command it will give you a new private key--it doesn't matter which one you use, but it is important that it is unique for each masternode and that the VPS AUDAX configuration file and wallet masternode configuration file match (see below).

 ### Step 3 - Masternode Outputs

-This will give you the rest of the information you need to configure your masternode in your BOLD wallet--the transaction ID and the output index.
+This will give you the rest of the information you need to configure your masternode in your AUDAX wallet--the transaction ID and the output index.

 ```bash
 masternode outputs